jwstegemann/fritz2/www/src/blog/posts/paradigm-shift-for-components.md

 As already clearly mentioned, the old components (and the styling API) are no longer part of fritz2.

-But we will continue to offer patches for serious issues on the `0.14` branch for the next nine month from now, so everybody should have time until the end of the year 2022 to migrate to the new headless approach.
+But we will continue to offer patches for serious issues on the `0.14` branch until end of 2022, so there is much time left to migrate to the new headless approach.

 We would love to hear some feedback about the migration path you take!